cjislegit/reactnd-project-myreads-starter/README.md

 # MyReads Project

 A web application that allows you to easily categorize books you have read, want to read or are currently reading.
+Built using React and Udacity's books API.

 ## Installation